 State wage payment laws govern when an employer must pay final wages to an employee who has separated from employment.
 Some state laws make a distinction between when an employer must pay an employee who has been fired (involuntary separation) and an employee who quits (voluntary separation).

-The following chart summarizes each state's requirements on when to pay final wages to an employee who has separated from employment, how to treat any accrued but unused vacation time and the penalties that apply if an employer fails to comply with these requirements.
+The following chart summarizes each state's requirements on when to pay final wages to an employee who has separated from employment, how to treat any accrued but unused time and the penalties that apply if an employer fails to comply with these requirements.
 A notation of "N/A" means there is no law on the issue in the state.